Lugait

 Lugait, officially the Municipality of Lugait (Lungsod sa Lugait; Bayan ng Lugait), is a municipality in the province of Misamis Oriental, Philippines.
-According to the 2020 census, it has a population of 20,559 people.
+According to the 2024 census, it has a population of 20,946 people.

 It is also spelled as Luga-it.

 History

-Lugait was once one of the barrios of Initao, Misamis Oriental until 1948.
-When the town of Manticao became a separate municipality from Initao, Lugait became its biggest barrio with the biggest population and revenue contribution.
+Lugait was originally one of the barrios of Initao, Misamis Oriental until 1948.
+When Manticao was established as an independent municipality separate from Initao, Lugait became its largest barrio, having the highest population and making a significant contribution to the municipality’s revenue.

-March 16, 1961, marked the autonomy of Lugait from its mother municipality when then President Carlos P. Garcia signed and announced Executive Order No. 425 that created the Municipality of Lugait in the province of Misamis Oriental.
+On March 16, 1961, Lugait achieved municipal independence from its mother municipality when then-President Carlos P. Garcia signed and issued Executive Order No. 425, officially creating the Municipality of Lugait in the province of Misamis Oriental.

-As early as its creation, Lugait opened its doors to industrialization.
-It availed itself of the opportunities then prevailing at the time and soon the world came to know Lugait by the flow of its cement and G.I. roofing products in the market.
-These commodities became the community's by-word.
+From the beginning of its establishment, Lugait embraced industrial development and took advantage of the economic opportunities available during that period.
+The municipality soon gained recognition for its thriving cement and galvanized iron roofing industries, with these products becoming widely known and contributing greatly to Lugait’s growth and identity as an industrial community.